November 03, 2020 3 min read

-For any who have suffered through a sleepless night due to excess stomach acid or indigestion, an acidic stomach can be a great cause of pain, distress, and discomfort.
-Next time, before reaching for potentially harmful antacids, consider eating foods that decrease stomach acids.
-A change in diet may ease that which ails you!
+For any who have had a sleepless night due to unbalanced stomach acid, you realize it can be a significant cause of discomfort.
+Next time, before reaching for potentially harmful traditional treatments, consider eating foods that decrease stomach acids.
+A change in diet may support a better nights rest!

-As a first step in neutralizing stomach acid, work to remove the triggers that lead to occasional flare-ups.
+As a first step in neutralizing stomach acid, work to remove the triggers that lead to occasional discomfort.
+If it happens regularly you should discuss with your physician.
 We are all guilty of indulging in foods that we like that can result in burning sensation, whether chocolate cake or stewed tomatoes.
 If you are ready for a change in eating habits, here are five types of foods to decrease stomach acids and provide relief:

 Apple cider vinegar (ACV) is an alkaline producing vinegar.
 In fact, though acidic, raw organic apple cider vinegar becomes alkaline when consumed.
 It has acetic acid, a natural acidic component, and enzymes that help to break down foods, especially proteins, and reduce acidity.
 It also helps to quickly relieve stomach acid.